emerald-dao/beginner-dapp-course/chapter4.0/day1/README.md

 Now that we have connected our DApp to the blockchain, let's try logging in!

-Go to `./components/Nav.jsx` and at the top, add three imports:
+Go to `./components/Nav.jsx` and at the top, add three more imports:
 ```javascript
 import * as fcl from "@onflow/fcl";
 import "../flow/config.js";